- Travel and Places»

 Groundwork on Montevideo's Methodist Church — the Templo Metodista — commenced in 1903.
 The building which stands today was completed in 1913.

-It is executed in Gothic style, with various features combining to reinforce this designation; these include numerous pointed window arches and doorways.
+It is executed in Gothic style, with various features combining to reinforce this designation; these include numerous pointed window arches and doorways, and flying buttresses.
 A tower serves as a conspicuous landmark.

 Its architects were Celso Bassignano y Norrone and Silvestre Soldini (1).